-The purpose of the Psychiatric Genomics Consortium (PGC) is to conduct mega-analyses of genome-wide genetic data for psychiatric disorders.
+The purpose of the Psychiatric Genomics Consortium (PGC) is to unite investigators around the world to conduct meta- and mega-analyses of genome-wide genomic data for psychiatric disorders.
 This website provides information about the organization, implementation, and results of the PGC.

-The PGC began in early 2007, and quickly became a confederation of most investigators in the field.
-The PGC has 500+ investigators from 80+ institutions in 25 countries.
-There are 170,000+ subjects currently in analysis, and this number is growing rapidly.
-Thus, the PGC is the largest consortium and the largest biological experiment in the history of psychiatry.
+The PGC began in early 2007 and has rapidly become a collaborative confederation of most investigators in the field.
+The PGC includes over 800 investigators from 38 countries.
+There are samples from more than 900,000 individuals currently in analysis, and this number is growing rapidly.
+The PGC is the largest consortium and the largest biological experiment in the history of psychiatry.

 From 2007-11, the PGC focused on autism, attention-deficit hyperactivity disorder, bipolar disorder, major depressive disorder, and schizophrenia.
-We now include large studies of anorexia nervosa, drug use disorders, OCD/Tourette's, and PTSD.
-Initially, the PGC focused on common SNPs.
-Our focus has expanded to include copy number variation and uncommon/rare genetic variation.
+We now include large studies of anorexia nervosa (AN), substance use disorders (SUD), obsessive-compulsive disorder (OCD)/Tourette's Syndrome (TS), and post-traumatic stress disorder (PTSD).
+Initially, the PGC focused on common single nucleotide polymorphisms (SNPs).
+Our focus has expanded to include copy number variation (CNVs) and uncommon/rare genetic variation.

 The PGC has received funding from many sources.
 The PGC has relied heavily on the goodwill of its members and their donated effort.
-Establishing and genotyping the primary studies were funded by a wide range of national, international, and commercial funders.
+The establishment and genotyping of our primary studies was funded by a wide range of national, international, and commercial funders.